realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 Persisting data is an important part of most games.
 Unity offers only a limited set of solutions, which means we have to look around for other options as well.

-In Part 1 of this series, we explored Unity's own solution: `PlayerPrefs`.
-This time, we look into one of the ways we can use the underlying .NET framework by saving files.
+In Part 1 and 2 of this series, we explored Unity's and .NET's own solutions: `PlayerPrefs` and `File`.
+This time, we look into another way we can use the underlying .NET framework by using the `BinaryReader` and `BinaryWriter`.
 Here is an overview of the complete series:

 - Part 1: [PlayerPrefs](https://github.com/realm/unity-examples/blob/persistence-comparison/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md)
 - Part 2: [Files](https://github.com/realm/unity-examples/blob/persistence-comparison/tutorials/persistance-comparison-series/File/file.md)